SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     T_{transit} = \frac{s}{v} = \frac{2 R_{star} + 2 R_{planet}}{v_{planet}}
 \end{equation}

-Which is the expression for transit duration given in equation \ref{eq:transitduration}.
+Which is the expression for transit duration given in equation \ref{eq_transitduration}.

 As a useful stepping stone, we instead consider the transit distance as that of a circle arc.
 The radius of this circle is the semi-major axis, $a$, and the angle swept by the transit, $\beta$, in radians.
 Thus, the transit time is given,